 The interplay of Drug Felonies and Habitual Offender provisions is set out in C.R.S. section 18-1.3-801.
 As a general rule, the court must impose a life sentence and the offender cannot be paroled for 40 years if the offender is convicted of a class 1 or 2 felony or a class 3 crime of violence or a level 1 drug felony and has been twice convicted previously for any similar offenses.
 In addition, the court must impose a sentence of three times the maximum of the presumptive range for the class of felony of which a person is convicted if that person is convicted of a class 1, 2, 3, 4, or 5 felony, or a level 1, 2 or 3 drug felony, and, within 10 years of the date of the commission of that offense, has been twice convicted of other distinct felonies.
 If the triggering offense is a level 1 drug felony, the sentence shall be 48 years.
 Under the same predicates, a court must impose a sentence of four times the maximum of the presumptive range for the class or level of felony of which such person is convicted if that person has been three times previously convicted of distinct felonies.
 In this case, conviction of a Level 1 Drug Felony results in the imposition of a 64-year sentence.

-Attempts and Conspiracies Under C.R.S. section 18-2-101(10(a), a criminal attempt to commit any drug felony or drug misdemeanor is treated as one level lower than the intended offense, except that any attempt to commit a level 2 misdemeanor is treated as a level 2 misdemeanor itself.
+Under C.R.S. section 18-2-101(10(a), a criminal attempt to commit any drug felony or drug misdemeanor is treated as one level lower than the intended offense, except that any attempt to commit a level 2 misdemeanor is treated as a level 2 misdemeanor itself.
 The same rule applies to conspiracies pursuant to C.R.S. section 18-2-206(7), but be aware that conspiracies to distribute marijuana, pursuant to 18-18-406, are incorporated into the offense.

 The “Wobbler” provisions of C.R.S. section 18-1.3-103.5 provide that, after an offender successfully completes a probationary sentence, a drug felony conviction will be reduced to a drug misdemeanor conviction for certain offenses.
 Included among the eligible offenses is possession of twelve or more ounces of marijuana or more than 3 ounces of marijuana concentrate.
 Not all defendants qualify, however.
 Among disqualifying factors are where the defendant is not probation-eligible, where the defendant has a prior deferred judgment or diversion for a felony drug charge, where the defendant took advantage of a prior “wobbler” that was reduced to a misdemeanor, and where the offender has a prior misdemeanor drug conviction that was reduced from a felony charge.
 This can be a critical benefit for clients facing collateral consequences as a result of a felony conviction on their record.

-Related Offenses As noted, part of Colorado’s approach to liberalization of marijuana laws has involved re-emphasizing protection of minors, and transfer to minors is punished rather severely pursuant to C.R.S. section 18-18-406(1), supra.
+As noted, part of Colorado’s approach to liberalization of marijuana laws has involved re-emphasizing protection of minors, and transfer to minors is punished rather severely pursuant to C.R.S. section 18-18-406(1), supra.
 C.R.S. section 18-6-701 makes it a class 4 felony to contribute to the delinquency of a minor – defined as any person under the age of 18 – by inducing, aiding or encouraging the minor child “to violate any federal or state law, municipal or county ordinance, or court order.”
 In addition, the court is directed to report the fact of any such conviction, (including a deferred sentence) to the department of education if the defendant is a current or former school employee or holds a teaching license or authorization.
 Thus, the distribution of marijuana to a minor who then violates state and federal law by merely possessing it exposes the adult to a class 4 non-drug felony, which carries a presumptive range of 2 to 6 years in prison.

 The mere presence of certain drugs or drug precursors on a premises can lead to child abuse charges under C.R.S. section 18-6-401.
 Marijuana and marijuana concentrate are not among those, but a person who unreasonably places a child in any situation that poses a threat of injury to the child’s life or health can be prosecuted under the general provisions.

-The marijuana “open container” law appears at C.R.S. section 42-4-1305.5.
+This appears at C.R.S. section 42-4-1305.5.
 It provides that no one in the “passenger area” of a motor vehicle, which includes the driver’s seat mat use or consume marijuana or have in his or her possession an “open” marijuana container.
 Exceptions are made for the living quarters of house trailers and mobile homes.
 Violation is class A traffic infraction, punishable by a fine of $50 and an additional surcharge.